Mattheyses-Lab/desmostorm/README.md

 - Alt/Option-click a box to deactivate the active box.
 - Shift-click a box to add or remove it from the current selection; selected boxes remain shaded.
 - Control-click a box to delete that region.
+- Right-click or context-click in the image viewer to open Box commands such as clear selection, select all boxes, and delete selected boxes.

 Region activation and selection are separate.
 The active region drives the Region Viewer, summary table, ROI editor, and linescan plot.
-The selected regions are the target for batch labeling with label hotkeys.
-There are currently no batch deselection or batch delete mouse actions; those are planned for a future context menu.
+The selected regions are the target for batch labeling with label hotkeys and Box context menu actions.

 Labels are managed in the **Labels** accordion item.
 Each label can have a name, ID, color, and hotkey.
 Pressing a label hotkey makes that label active and applies it to the currently selected regions in the active image.
-New regions are assigned the currently active label when they are placed, so choose the active label before picking a batch of regions with the same class.
+New regions are assigned the currently active label when they are placed, so choose the active label before placing a batch of regions with the same class.

 ## Multi-Channel Display And Linescans